osdc/bots/.github/ISSUE_TEMPLATE/new-feature-discord-bot.md

 ---
-name: "\U0001f680 New Feature"
+name: "\U0001f680 New Feature for Discord Bot"
 about: "Any issue you want to suggest or maybe implement."
 title: ''
-labels: enhancement
+labels: enhancement, discord bot
 assignees: ''

 ---